andyatkinson/andyatkinson.github.io/_posts/2023-12-03-PGSQL-Phriday-014-postgresql-events.md

 comments: true
 ---

 This post is my contribution to the PGSQL Phriday #014 blog post series.
-Here's the invitation for #014:
+Here's the invitation:

 > I invite you to share your PostgreSQL Events experiences in your dedicated blog post.
 Whether you’re a seasoned attendee, a speaker, a trainer, a sponsor, an organizer, or a first-timer, your unique perspective contributes to the canvas of the PostgreSQL community.

-For my post, since I didn't have a lot of time for this one, I decided to make a bullet point list of events with minimal commentary.
-While lacking in details, I hoped others might find the list useful to look through.
+Since I didn't have a lot of time for this one, I decided to make a list of events I've attended or have on my radar in the community, and hoped that others would find the list useful or interesting.

 ## Overview of PostgreSQL Events

-I’ve had the privilege of presenting and attending three official PostgreSQL events in the last couple of years, as well as PostgreSQL sessions at AWS re:Invent 2022, and PostgreSQL User Group meetups.
+I’ve attended three official PostgreSQL events in the last couple of years.
+Besides those, I've attended PostgreSQL sessions at AWS re:Invent 2022 and PostgreSQL User Groups.

-Here are some of the bigger scale events:
+Here are links to events with posts:

 * PGConf NYC 2021 (See: [PGConf NYC 2021 Conference](/blog/2021/12/06/pgconf-nyc-2021))
 * AWS re:Invent 2022 (See: [AWS re:Invent Day 1](/blog/2022/11/28/aws-reinvent-day1))